- “Holding and maintaining the top position is often more difficult

 geopolitics.
 How?
 It is a million USD question.

-Energy geopolitics intersects with global trade networks.
+Energy geopolitics intersects with global trade

 Countries like China rely heavily on imported energy to sustain their